fredgrott/GWSJinn/README.md

     -A sharedTest folder to share certain junit code between androidTest, androidTestMock, and test -The release flaovr is labeled prod

+I use several gradle product flavors to assist me in enabling certain debug tools that are specific for data debugging, view and layout debugging, and design feedback with design staff.
+The code used is soft forks of other 3rd party efforts but they did not see the advantage of being able to turn it off and on via their implementation so one could enable it on a per gradle product flavor basis, they lacked vision!

 The set of gradle plugins helps me with the gradle work-flow and the android  development work-flow I have to implement, namely: